7 Forecasts in Tech recruitment

 4- Stronger focus on career development

 2023 will also bring a deeper understanding of the employee-employer relationship.
 The next step expected is having a meaningful conversation about the employee’s skills and career goals.
-By focusing on in-demand areas in the job market, companies can help employees develop valuable skills that will continue to benefit them even after they leave the company.
+Focusing on in-demand skills helps employees develop valuable expertise that benefits them, even after leaving the company.

 5- Effective onboarding